Shrinkage (accounting): Loss at the POS terminal

 Shrinkage in retail that is caused by employee actions typically occurs at the point of sale (POS) terminal.
 There are different ways to manipulate a POS system, such as a cashier giving customers unauthorized discounts, creating fraudulent returns, or simply removing cash from the register.
 These questionable transactions are called POS exceptions.
-Traditionally, POS fraud is fought by surveillance staff monitoring a POS terminal or by manually searching in surveillance video recordings.
+Traditionally, POS fraud is fought by surveillance staff monitoring a POS terminal or manually searching surveillance video recordings.
 Modern POS systems can have automatic alerts when specific exceptions are detected.
 Also exception reports and listings based on employees, refunds, price overrides, terminals etc. are possible to detect with modern systems.
-Modern networked based POS systems can also include network video to POS exception listings, giving quick access to detailed information of what has happened.
+Modern networked-based POS systems can also include network video to POS exception listings, giving quick access to detailed information of what has happened.

 In the United States, the National Retail Security Survey is published annually as part of the Security Research Project at the University of Florida.
-The Security Research Project endeavors to study various elements of workplace related crime and deviance with a special emphasis on the retail industry.
+The Security Research Project endeavors to study various elements of workplace-related crime and deviance with a special emphasis on the retail industry.
 Since theft is hidden, no study can be completely accurate.

 Inventory management systems allow for better control over inventory and will inform companies of the source of the inventory shrinkage, saving costs associated with stock-outs or excess inventory.

 Shrinkage figures can be calculated by: